uio-carpentry/organisational/meetings/160330_organisers.md

 ### Evaluation ###

 We all had very positive comments on the Carpentry week.
-More than 100 persons attended the workshops and we recruted new helpers and instructors.
+More than 100 persons attended the workshops and we recruited new helpers and instructors.

 A special thank to the Library who was fantastic (food, registration, coffee, stickers, etc.).

 A meeting is planned on Wednesday 31th of March with the Library & Arnstein for an evaluation of the Carpentry week and planning for next events.

 Lex asked if an instructor from the Software Carpentry workshop and one from the Spatio-temporal Data arpentry workshop could attend it.
+Anne and Halvdan agreed to come along.

 Anne said we poorly advertised the spatio-temporal Data Carpentry workshop: we initially advertised it as a Data Carpentry workshop for Geoscientists while using spatio-temporal data is not specific to geoscientists.